bar181/e15/p3/README.md

 + create a custom authentication middleware in laravel (user is author)
 + laravel query using eloquent to groupBy share count (share is a field)

 ## Notes for instructor
 + images within this document were generated using midjourney (AI Art), prompts by Bradley Ross
++ I used GPT to help create the seeded bars, prompts by Bradley Ross
++ Some CSS added for responsive design (e.g. on home page some nav labels and button labels only show on larger devices)
 + for graduate credit